 After prepping the rest of the ingredients and mayonnaise seasoning, mix everything in a large bowl and taste to make sure your seasoning fits your needs.
 To make it sweeter, add more rice syrup, or to add more eggy flavor, add more mayonnaise.

 How to serve and store gamja salad

 Before serving, it’s best to chill the gamja salad in the fridge for at least 30 minutes or until it’s nice and cold.
-This is the BEST way to serve because it’s typically eaten with spicy or hot and bbq’d foods like grilled spicy pork bulgogi or Korean fried chicken, or other easy Asian recipes.
+This is the BEST way to serve because it’s typically eaten with spicy or hot and bbq’d foods like grilled spicy pork bulgogi, Korean fried chicken, or other easy Asian recipes.

 What’s great about this dish is that you can make it a day ahead of time and serve when you want!
 If you have extra servings after your meal, it stores great in an airtight container in the fridge for up to 4-5 days.

 - 642 g (1 ½ lb) russet potatoes peeled and cubed into ½ inch pieces

 - water for boiling and iced water bath

 - 17.5 g (2 tbsp) kosher salt for boiling